 To understand how LASIK works, you first must understand how the eye works.
 Light is passed through the cornea, through the lens, and then reflects onto the retina.
 If you have a refractive error, the cornea is misshaped, causing light to refract incorrectly onto the retina.

-LASIK is a comparatively simple procedure that has helped millions experience new and improved vision.
+LASIK is a comparatively simple procedure that has helped millions experience new and improved vision, including Jacksoneye clients from Chicago, Gurnee, Lindenhurst, Lake Zurich, Vernon Hills and other places around North Chicago area.
 It has become one of the popular vision correction procedures available because of the short recovery time and effective vision results.
 The large majority of LASIK patients can expect to reach 20/20 vision or better after undergoing their procedure.
 To comprehend how these great vision results are achieved, here’s a step-by-step breakdown of ways LASIK works.

 |LASIK The first step: Measurements of your Eye

 Successful LASIK starts with a series of extensive measurements and medical evaluation of your eyes with Dr. Jackson and our skilled technicians.
 During these consultations, our team will check the cornea’s ability to refract light, the pupil size, the shape of the cornea and the cornea’s thickness.
 This information is then programmed into a digital treatment plan used during the LASIK procedure.
 These measurements are necessary to see if you are a good candidate for LASIK surgery.

 In step two of the LASIK procedure, the corneal flap is folded back to permit access to the cornea.
 The Intralase laser quickly and precisely reshapes the cornea.
 Once complete, the corneal flap is permitted to fall back into place, where it will heal without the necessity for stitches.